ardagnir/athame/README.md

     git clone --recursive http://github.com/ardagnir/athame
     cd athame

-*Note:* If you want to patch readline yourself, you can run `git diff readline-6.3 HEAD` after these steps to generate a patch)
+*Note: If you want to patch readline yourself, you can run `git diff readline-6.3 HEAD` after this step to generate a patch)*

 **Step 2:** Build and install readline